Cleveland Clinic logo

 What causes sepsis?

-Bacterial infections are one of the most common causes of sepsis.
+Bacterial infections are the most common cause of sepsis.
 Fungal, parasitic and viral infections are also potential sepsis causes.
-You can get sepsis when an infection triggers a chain reaction throughout your body causing organ dysfunction.
+You can get sepsis when an infection triggers a chain reaction throughout your body that causes organ dysfunction.

-The infection leading to sepsis can start in many different parts of the body.
+The infection leading to sepsis can start in many different parts of your body.
 Common sites and types of infections that can lead to sepsis include:

-• Infections involving your lungs, such as pneumonia.
+• Respiratory system: Infections involving your lungs, like pneumonia

-• Infections of your brain or spinal cord.
+• Central nervous system: Infections of your brain or spinal cord

 Is sepsis contagious?